CraftAndCode/team-sports/sports.md

 ```
 ## Step 0 @showDialog
 Hello!
-This is a program for your Team Sports.
+This is a program for your Smart Soccer.
 Let's modify it!

 ## Step 1 @showDialog